Safe Towing Information

-A Weight Distribution Hitch can be installed by Southern Towbars on most vehicles.
+A Weight Distribution Hitch can be installed on most vehicles.
 A selection of Weight Distribution Hitches are available for ball weights up to 450kg.
 Weight Distribution Hitches are not suitable for use with trailers fitted with older surge or override trailer braking systems.

-Weight Distribution Hitches are available from Southern Towbars in the following ball load capacity weights:
+We have Weight Distribution Hitches in the following ball load capacity weights:

 Towing a caravan, boat, horse float or heavy trailer can apply a heavy additional weight on the rear of your vehicle which is referred to as the ball weight.
 The weight will be carried by the rear of the wheels which will raise the front of the vehicle, thereby reducing the weight on the front wheels.
 As a result the vehicle will experience a reduction in steering and braking control.

 The weight distributing hitch is designed to ensure a return to even distribution of weight across all wheels of the tow vehicle and trailer.
 This even distribution of weight ensures that positive steering and braking control is maintained.
 Another key point to acknowledge is that the correct weight distribution is determined by the ball weight of the van.

 Heavy Duty Hitches

 Southern Towbars can supply and install a range of heavy duty hitches.
 The key feature of the kits is the ability to adjust the weight distribution hitch to suit any vehicle and van combination inside the kits capacity.